pineappletapped/VideoPlatform/README.md

 Make sure the `wwwroot/uploads` directory exists and is writable (e.g. `chmod 777 wwwroot/uploads`).
 After starting the server open `http://localhost:8080/app/index.html` to access the dashboard.
 The root `index.html` now shows a marketing page.

+## Marketing Landing Page

+Visiting the site root displays a sales page highlighting what the graphics package can do.
+It outlines core features, pricing tiers and is styled with Tailwind CSS.
+Use the **Login** button on that page to access the dashboard.

 ## Login & Events

 The dashboard lives under `app/index.html`.
 Sign up or log in and create events.
 Each